- If Baby Bop is a Triceratops, why does she not have a beak and why does she have ears like a cow?

 - BJ and Baby Bop both started adult size, but shrunk to fit the characters' ages better (seven and three, respectively).
 As for the interspecies dinosaur family thing, one can assume that BJ, Baby Bop, and/or Riff were adopted in a sense.
 Luckily, Barney doesn't have a family relationship to work with (in context, his friends are his family, as they bring him to life).

 - "Barney is a dinosaur from our imagination."
 That's how the theme song starts.

-Word Of God says that Baby Bop is a Triceratops, B.J. a Protoceratops, and Riff's a Hadrosaur.
+- Word Of God says that Baby Bop is a Triceratops, B.J. a Protoceratops, and Riff's a Hadrosaur.

-Confirmed.
-Definitely changed the feet size there.
+- Confirmed.
+Changed the feet size in The Movie.

-I see.
-So they changed it because they realized it was too freaky for the kids?
+- So they changed it because they realized it was too freaky for the kids?
 How long did Barney have those old creepy feet?